Chapter 5. Blindness

 5.2.1.3.
 Usage

 Orca provides a manual page: orca(1).
 However, most of the documentation is available online.
-The main reference is the The starting point is the Orca Users Guide, which includes:
+The main reference is the starting point in the Orca Users Guide, which includes:

 • Getting Started